frankaemika/docs/source/tutorial.rst

     Pressing the user stop will switch the joint motor controllers to hold their position. **The user stop is not an emergency stop!**

-Plug in a network cable to the ethernet connection at the base of FRANKA ARM.
+Plug in a network cable to the Ethernet connection at the base of FRANKA ARM.
 You can now point a web browser to https://robot.franka.de to connect to the FRANKA DESK interface.

 -------------------------------------------